p2docs/p2docs.github.io/page/branch.md

  - It can only be used when executing from Cog or LUT memory.
 If it is used when executing from Hub memory, it acts as a normal [SKIP](#skip).
  - Only 7 instructions can be fast-skipped at once.
 The 8th instruction will be skipped normally (i.e. takes 2 cycles and consumes ALTx).
- - The first instruction after SKIPF can not be fast-skipped.
+ - The first instruction after SKIPF cannot be fast-skipped.
 If its bit is set, it is skipped normally (see above)
  - Relative addressing should not be used for subroutine calls if the instruction after the call should be skipped (explicitly specify absolute addressing by writing `#\label` instead of `#label`). (**TODO: What happens if this is violated?**)
  - Absolute addressing (both direct immediates and indirect jumps through a register) should not be used for (non-call) branches where the first instruction after the branch should be skipped. (**TODO: What happens if this is violated?**)